QLD Wide - 60 Seconds Claim Advice

 of Compensation Payouts

-How much an injured person receives in a compensation payout for a QLD motor accident depends on their individual circumstances, and considers various factors including:
+How much an injured person receives in a compensation payout for a QLD motor accident depends on their individual circumstances and the overall impact on your life, including the following factors:

 • The severity of physical and psychological injuries